 We offer a wide range of access solutions for a number of different modes of transport.
 We know that wheelchair users find it increasingly difficult to access different modes of transport.
 Whether its public transport or a private project we can advise you of the options available to you and turn your vision into a reality.
 In particular we specialise in disabled access lifts on boats and yachts.
 We supply portable train lifts for an easy way for wheelchair users to embark and disembark trains especially when space is limited and the gap between the train floor and platform is high.
 We also supply and install lifts for aircraft, if an airport doesn’t have an existing skybridge then it can be very difficult to provide disabled access.

 We specialise in lifts on boats, from sailing yachts to cruise liners, with our previous work dealing with both original boat builders as well as refurbishment companies and private boat owners.
-Our access solutions are innovative and can be tailored to your specific requirements.
+Our lifts on boats are innovative and can be tailored to your specific requirements.
 Our previous clients have had difficulty in embarking and disembarking their boats and so have come to us to find a way to enjoy their most valuable possessions.
 A simple step lift has overcome these issues and led to clients being able to enjoy their pride and joy again.

-Planes & Airports
+Lifts for Planes & Airports

 We offer a range of lifts for use in airports and on airport runways for boarding and disembarking airplanes.
 At some regional airports, access to planes can be troublesome and the only equipment that is available is stairs.
 Our lifts assist wheelchair users and allow them to board the plane without any difficulties.